OpenSparseLLMs/Skip-DiT/README.md

 ### Feature Smoothness
 ![feature](visuals/feature.jpg)
 Feature smoothness analysis of DiT in the class-to-video generation task using DDPM.
 Normalized disturbances, controlled by strength coefficients $\alpha$ and $\beta$, are introduced to the model with and without skip connections.
 We compare the similarity between the original and perturbed features.
-The feature difference surface of Latte, with and without skip connections, is visualized at steps 10 and 250 of DDPM.
+The feature difference surface of the Latte, with and without skip connections, is visualized in steps 10 and 250 of DDPM.
 The results show significantly better feature smoothness in Skip-DiT.
 Furthermore, we identify feature smoothness as a critical factor limiting the effectiveness of cross-timestep feature caching in DiT.
 This insight provides a deeper understanding of caching efficiency and its impact on performance.

 ### Pretrained Models
 | Model | Task | Training Data | Backbone | Size(G) | Skip-Cache |